Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3_Infinite_Pathways.md

 WARNING: Everytime you update the Modlist, save your Savegames beforehand so they dont get deleted.

-In Mo2, there is a Mod at the very Bottom called Output Overwrite.
-Please copy its contents into the Mo2 overwrite at the very bottom thats written in red.
+In Mo2, there is a Mod at the very Bottom called Output Overwrite Output.
+Please copy its contents inside the Folder into the Mo2 overwrite at the very bottom thats written in red.
 Overwrite everything if asked.

 ![image](https://github.com/user-attachments/assets/2cd7e1c0-6ab1-46ce-b8a1-0e5abfa465c1)